More

 • Lock Screen Settings – Control the Lock screen experience by configuring these settings.

-• Mark the device as Lost, plays a sound when in Lost mode and see the location of the device in lost mode.
+• Mark the device as Lost, play a sound when in Lost mode ,and see the location of the device in Lost mode.

 FAQs